michaelbtan/colormypage-lfg/img-gen/README.md

 ## For generating page ideas from chatgpt -

 I am creating ideas for a coloring book.
-Can you give me 20 unique and creative ideas on the following topic, and return the response in the form of a json array of objects with title and description fields.
-Please do not make any frames around the image?
+Can you give me 20 unique and creative ideas on the following topic, and return the response in the form of a json array of objects with title and description fields?

 Ex.
 Unicorn coloring pages